About Me – Childhood

 I grew up in the rolling hills of Pennsylvania, the daughter of two loving and hard-working Christian parents.
-Being raised in a Christian home was like living in a big love bubble.
-Safe, secure and sweet.
+Being raised in a Christian home provided me with a childhood wrapped in a warm blanket of love.
+Safe, secure, and sweet.
 By the grace of God, I gave my life to Jesus around the age of twelve.

-I was the famous “middle child”.
-Always looking up to my big brother, I wanted to copy his strength and endeavors as he was a great role model.
+I was the famous “middle child.”
+Always looking up to my big brother, I wanted to copy his strengths and endeavors as he was a great role model.
 Throughout our childhood, my big brother graciously included me and mentored me.
 My younger brother is special.
-Special needs, that is, and his disability has had a profound engraving process on my heart.
-My brother is loving and kind, enjoys music, trains, camping and walks in his favorite parks.
+Special needs, that is, and his disability had a profound engraving process on my heart.
+My brother is loving and kind and enjoys music, trains, camping, and walks in his favorite parks.
 However, life is not easy for my younger brother for he is developmentally delayed and autistic.
-The beauty is, his unique style of approaching life, has molded me into a person with greater empathy, understanding and patience for someone who may be struggling with a disabling condition.
+His unique style of approaching life has molded me into a person with greater empathy, understanding, and patience for someone who may be struggling with a disabling condition.
 Though at times I am saddened at the obstacles my brother faces each day, I am eternally grateful for how he has changed me.

 However, this dream-come-true career took a turn for the worse when my lifelong health issues overshadowed everything.
 At age 50, while I had many wonderful years of teaching under my belt and many more still to come, my ongoing back problems became completely debilitating.
 I had gone through back surgery some years prior, but suddenly, despite medication and treatments, I could no longer sit, I could no longer drive, I could no longer carry a teacher’s manual, I could no longer bend over student desks, I could no longer get through the day without pain searing through my entire back.
 Though it was crushing to my spirit, the truth was, I could no longer teach.
 And so, I took an unwanted, unexpected, unplanned early retirement.

 I consider this blog one part of a grand, God-led continuation and blossoming of that whole painful but more importantly, fruitful process.
-Looking back, I can see the greater good of God’s plan, moving me into a new position, writer first, teacher second.
-What I have come realize is that the lessons I learned from my teaching experiences can also be applied to my writing.
+Looking back, I can see the greater good of God’s plan.
+He has moved me into a new role, perfectly intertwining my faith, writing, and teaching.
+What I have come to realize is that the lessons I learned from my teaching experiences can also be applied to my writing.
 In God’s economy, nothing goes to waste.
 I still use words to teach and learn, but now my words are from God’s Word, the Bible.
-I still connect with people who desire to learn and grow, only in this setting we make up a classroom of Jesus-students, helping each other make the most of each day as we run toward a prize that’s even better than recess, Jesus Christ Himself!
+I still connect with people who desire to learn and grow, only in this setting we make up a classroom of Jesus’ students, helping each other make the most of each day as we run toward a prize that’s even better than recess, Jesus Christ Himself!

 I would like to extend my heartfelt appreciation to:

-Jesus, the one who created me, saved me and loves me like no other.
+Finally, I want to thank Jesus, the One who created me, saved me, and loves me like no other.